caolusg/BrainActivation/README.md

 **Semantic network (wnet2vec)**

 The wnet2vec model referred in the article is available for [download](http://lxcenter.di.fc.ul.pt/wnet2vec_brain.tar.gz).
-The model was obtained resorting to 60,000 words using Princeton WordNet 3.0, the training of the model is described in *Chakaveh Saedi, António Branco, João Rodrigues and João Silva, 2018, Wordnet embeddings, In Proceedings of the ACL2018 3rd Workshop on Representation Learning for Natural Language Processing (RepL4NLP)*.
+The model was obtained resorting to 60,000 words using Princeton WordNet 3.0, the training of the model is described in *Chakaveh Saedi, António Branco, João Rodrigues and João Silva, 2018, (Wordnet embeddings)[https://sites.google.com/site/repl4nlp2018/accepted-papers], In Proceedings of the ACL2018 3rd Workshop on Representation Learning for Natural Language Processing (RepL4NLP)*.

 **Evaluation and scripts**